Go Live

 • static outbound IP addresses for your production services

-• a list of environments that will call NadaPay directly
+• a list of services or systems that will call NadaPay directly

 • an internal owner for allowlist changes